-These facilities were put in place to finance a portion of the Columbia acquisition and bear interest at Libor plus an applicable margin.
-Proceeds from specified asset monetizations must be used to repay these facilities.
-See Recent developments section for more information.
+These facilities were put in place to finance a portion of the Columbia acquisition and bear interest at the LIBOR plus an applicable margin.

+Proceeds from the U.S. Northeast Power business monetizations and the November 2016 common equity offering will be used to partially repay these facilities.

-At July 27, 2016, our operated affiliates had an additional \$0.5 billion of undrawn capacity on committed credit facilities.
+At November 1, 2016, our operated affiliates had an additional \$0.4 billion of undrawn capacity on committed credit facilities.